alison-chuang/notiFLY-npm/README.md

-#notiFLY-data-wizard
+notiFLY-data-wizard is a npm package designed to simplify the process of updating member data and orders for the [notiFLY](https://gotolive.online).

-######notiFLY-data-wizard is a npm package designed to simplify the process of updating member data and orders for the [notiFLY](https://gotolive.online).
+With this package, developers of our client company could easily update member information and orders without writing a lot of code.

-######With this package, developers of our client company could easily update member information and orders without writing a lot of code.
+---

 ### Installation